 The M.A. in Philanthropic Studies is a 36-credit-hour graduate program that includes 24 hours of course work central to the study of philanthropy, 6 hours of elective courses and six hours of thesis work or courses in lieu of thesis option, and 3 hours of internship.

-Click on either image below to learn more
+Click on any image below to learn more